Doris5102023/YulingWu.github.io/_pages/about.md

 I am a student in Computer Science at The Chinese University of Hong Kong, Shenzhen (CUHK-Shenzhen).
 My research interests lie at the intersection of Large Language Models (LLMs), Retrieval-Augmented Generation (RAG), and Remote Sensing, with a particular focus on developing LLM-based solutions for analyzing and interpreting remote sensing data through enhanced contextual retrieval mechanisms.

 I am currently pursuing my research under the supervision of Prof.Qingyu Li, whose research expertise aligns closely with my academic interests.
-You can learn more about Prof.Li's work on her homepage:[(https://lqycrystal.github.io/qingyuli.github.io/)].
+You can learn more about Prof.Li's work on [her homepage:](https://lqycrystal.github.io/qingyuli.github.io/).

 Prior to joining CUHK-Shenzhen, I completed my Bachelor's degree in Computer Science and Technology at Shaanxi Normal University in 2025.
-During my undergraduate studies, I had the privilege of working with Professor Han CAO on research exploring the Collaborative Mode of Knowledge Graphs (KG) and Large Language Models.
+During my undergraduate studies, I had the privilege of working with Professor Han Cao on research exploring the Collaborative Mode of Knowledge Graphs (KG) and Large Language Models.
 This experience laid a solid foundation for my current focus on integrating retrieval mechanisms with advanced language models to tackle complex domain-specific tasks.

 My academic journey has equipped me with a strong technical background in machine learning, natural language processing, and data analysis, which I am actively applying to bridge the gap between general-purpose LLMs and specialized remote sensing applications.